Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 In contrast, sole proprietorships and partnerships do not receive a company registration number because they are not incorporated as companies under the Companies Ordinance.

-BRN vs CRN: Key Functions and uses in Hong Kong
+BRN vs CRN: Key functions and uses in Hong Kong

 Understanding BRN vs CRN matters because the business registration number (BRN) and the company registration number (CRN) are used for different compliance and administrative purposes in Hong Kong, especially when dealing with the IRD, the Companies Registry, banks, and legal documents.